-To be placed in a course other than ENGL 0900, students should fulfill the following standards:
+To be placed in a course other than ENGL 0900/950, students should fulfill the following standards:

-- Students who have a 2.0 or higher average GPA in high school English courses within the last seven years will be placed in English 1100 - Students who scored 21 or higher on the reading and writing portion of the ACT within the last seven years will be placed in English 1100 - Students who do not meet either of the previous requirements will be placed via a writing sample to be administered at Red Lake Nation College during the registration process.
+• 2.0 or higher average GPA in high school English courses within the last seven years.

+- 21 or higher on the reading and writing portion of the ACT within the last seven years. - a writing sample administered at Red Lake Nation College during the college admissions process with a score of 6 or higher. - completion of writing preparatory class with a 2.0 GPA or a college level writing course.